Meta-CAMP/camp_short-read-assembly/README.md

 source ~/.bashrc # or source ~/.zshrc
 ```

 4. Make sure the installed pipeline works correctly.
-With 40 threads and a maximum of 50 GB allocated, the test dataset should finish in approximately 2 minutes.
+With 10 threads and a maximum of 40 GB allocated, the test dataset should finish in under 5 minutes.
 ```Bash
 # Run tests on the included sample dataset
 conda activate camp